-In Key West, rent a bicycle and ride through the neighborhood streets to search for paint-color ideas: gardens of fuchsia-colored bougainvillea bushes brushed against a lime-green cottage, or a regal Victorian inn splashed in Crayola colors from porch steps to spire.
+In Key West, rent a bicycle and ride through the neighbourhood streets to search for paint-colours ideas: gardens of fuchsia-coloured bougainvillea bushes brushed against a lime-green cottage, or a regal Victorian inn splashed in Crayola colours from porch steps to spire.

-You may not feel prepared to paint your home rum-punch pink, but island colors are perfect for enlivening refurbished furniture, or accenting doors or window frames.
+You may not feel prepared to paint your home rum-punch pink, but island colours are perfect for enlivening refurbished furniture, or accenting doors or window frames.

 Furnishings and Collectibles :

 Maybe your Montana ranch would feel out of place dressed in white rattan furniture.
 Remember, Caribbean style - or any decorating style - is not about turning your home into a theme party, but finding the special collectibles that enrich your living spaces.

 Visit the port city markets for handcrafts of all kinds: woven baskets, wooden-carved tableware, or bamboo candleholders, for instance.
 In the Bahamas, be sure to stop by the famous straw market, as well as the Craft Centre, and Doongalik Studios.